Move over, Olive Garden! Oh, yea, this is that good! Not difficult to prepare and the result is spectacularly delicious.

 I used a grocery-store rotisserie chicken that was on sale.
 The pasta was on sale.
 The cheese was on sale!
 The Alfredo sauce was on sale!
 This makes quite a bit and it's filling.
 Perfect for a family.
 In fact, I would not hesitate to serve this to guests.
 A nice green salad with fresh tomatoes, an artisan loaf of bread, a chilled bottle of Rose or a nice Zinfandel and this is a meal guests will brag about for days afterward.
 Have printed recipes available.

 I have made this with spaghetti and mini penne.
-I prefer the spaghetti.
+Both are fine.
 Had I fresh basil, I would have swapped it for the parsley.
 This is a great "make-ahead recipe."
-For this recipe, I used three 5 x 5 baking dishes, otherwise use an 11 x 7 pan or dish or something comparable.
+For this recipe, I used three 5 x 5 baking dishes, because I gave some away; otherwise, use an 11 x 7 pan or dish or something comparable.

 I saved the crispy chicken skin and cut it up fine to add to the chicken.
 The skin has lots of flavors!

 - 8 ounces pasta, (spaghetti or penne or what you have on hand)

 - 1 and 1/2 cup jarred Alfredo sauce (I use mushroom Alfredo sauce) divided

 - 8 ounces ricotta cheese